jakubMitura14/genlm-control/docs/samplers.md

 ## Set-based Token Sampling

 A [`SetTokenSampler`][genlm.control.sampler.token.SetTokenSampler] samples tokens by first sampling a weighted subset of tokens using a [`SetSampler`][genlm.control.sampler.set.SetSampler], and then selects one token from the set proportional to its weight.
-These samplers are commonly used to sample tokens from a language model's vocabulary while enforcing non-boolean byte-level constraints.
+These samplers are commonly used to sample tokens from a language model while enforcing non-boolean byte-level constraints.
 This algorithm is described in Appendix C of [Loula et al. (2025)](https://openreview.net/pdf?id=xoXn62FzD0).

 ### Set Samplers